OnlyJ22/OnlyJ22/README.md

 # Hello there, my name is Jerson Martinez 👋
 ## Welcome to my GitHub profile!

-### 🚀 I’m deeply passionate about learning new things and all things software/tech.
-I'm always curious and eager to dive into new projects and challenges.

 ### 📫 How to reach me:
   -  linkedin.com/in/jerson-martinez-